© 2008 Steve Campsall

 AUDIENCE

 This is far more important to the marks you will receive than most students realise.
-The examiner will be looking closely for evidence that you have considered your audience in your writing.
+The examiner will be looking closely for evidence that you have considered your audience in the style of writing you use.

-The chances are you will need to adopt a rather formal style but many modern newspaper and magazine articles often intersperse chatty, informal features to soften the formality and create a rather conversational tone; in magazines, it's sometimes almost as if the article were one half of a conversation between a friend and his or her slightly older, rather wiser friend.
+The chances are you will need to adopt a quite formal style but... these days, most modern newspaper and magazine articles often intersperse a little chattiness or informal features as a way to soften the formality and create a friendly, conversational tone; in girl's and women's mags especially, the tone or 'voice' can sometimes seem to be that of a slightly older, rather wiser friend.

 PURPOSE